For Your Trust, I Thank You

 this April Sunday mid-morning

-I practice saying the name to you
+I say the name to you

 in an imaginary conversation